 Using both parameters in the same command will give

 --include the strict priority and ignore

-Adds a custom header message when notifications are posted.
+Sets a new message template for when notifications are posted.
 Custom headers can have a maximum of 1024 characters.

 Custom headers support a few dynamic tags that are replaced with their respective “real” value during run-time.
 These are: